 Certain Areas May Be Painful To Touch, or Just Doesn’t Feel Good

-Sometimes, there are certain areas of the body a cat doesn’t like to have petted.
+Sometimes, the reason why cats bite is associated with certain areas of the body a cat doesn’t like to have petted.
 For example, a cat may be fine being petted on the head, but not enjoy being petted on her back.
 Think of it like this, if you are ticklish in a certain spot on your body, and someone touches the spot, it doesn’t feel good and you will ask the person to stop.
 If that person continues, don’t you usually take measures to end the tickling?
 The same concept applies for cats.

 A cat will give warning signs that she’s not enjoying the touch.
 Usually it will be sharp flicks of the tail or ears going back.
 Watch for these signs, and if you see them, stop petting the cat for a few minutes to give her a chance to relax.